Ministry of Commerce (Pakistan)

 The Ministry of Commerce; abbreviated as MoCom), is a Cabinet-level ministry of the Government of Pakistan concerned with economic growth and commerce development and promotion in Pakistan.
 The administrative head of the ministry is the Commerce Secretary of Pakistan, presently Muhammad Sualeh Ahmad Faruqi.
-The political head, Minister of Commerce, is required to be the member of Parliament.
+The political head, the Minister of Commerce, is required to be a member of Parliament.

 Departments

 State Life Insurance Corporation

 State Life Insurance Corporation of Pakistan in the state owned life insurance company.
 It was formed in 1972 when life insurance business in Pakistan was nationalized and 32 life insurance companies were merged and consolidated.

 Trading Corporation of Pakistan

 Trading Corporation of Pakistan (TCP) is the principal trading arm of the Government of Pakistan.
 Established as an international trading house in 1967, the corporation has gradually moved from barter, through commodity exchange to cash trade.
 TCP undertakes import of essential commodities to help ensure their availability to the common man at affordable prices.